 Don’t miss the “Writing Of” and Reading Sample below!

-Join the Gladstone shifters as they find love, acceptance and purpose in a time of monumental change.
-Expect the unexpected.
-Expectant Moon.
+Join the Gladstone shifters as they find love, acceptance, and purpose in a time of monumental change.
+Discover the unexpected in EXPECTANT MOON!
+(Book 1 of the Gladstone Shifters series.
+Contains steamy M/M content.)

 “Great characters.
 Wonderful setting.
 Amazing plot!
 Hot sex!!
 What more could you want?
 I can’t wait to read the next story!”